Women's suffrage: Southern Rhodesia

 Southern Rhodesian white women won the vote in 1919 and Ethel Tawse Jollie (1875–1950) was elected to the Southern Rhodesia legislature 1920–1928, the first woman to sit in any national Commonwealth Parliament outside Westminster.
 The influx of women settlers from Britain proved a decisive factor in the 1922 referendum that rejected annexation by a South Africa increasingly under the sway of traditionalist Afrikaner Nationalists in favor of Rhodesian Home Rule or "responsible government".
 Black Rhodesian males qualified for the vote in 1923 (based only upon property, assets, income, and literacy).
 It is unclear when the first black woman qualified for the vote.

+Tunisia

+Women's suffrage was introduced in Tunisia in 1957.